Itapara Lodge - Brazil

 Packages Do Not Include:

-International airfare, airport taxes, meals in Manaus, satellite telephone calls ($3.00 per minute), imported liquor, fishing tackle, fishing license ($20.00), Global Rescue, travel insurance, and anything not mentioned under inclusions.
+International airfare, airport taxes, meals in Manaus, satellite telephone calls ($3.00 per minute), imported liquor, fishing gear or tackle, fishing license ($20.00), Global Rescue, travel insurance, and anything not mentioned under inclusions.
 As of December 10, 2020, Fishing with Larry now adds a 2.5% convenience fee to all credit card transactions.